Photo by: Dave Burbank

 Kenneth P. Birman

-My Textbook (updated with a lot of cloud-computing content): Guide to Reliable Distributed Systems: Building High-Assurance Applications and Cloud-Hosted Services.
+My Textbook (last revised in 2012): Guide to Reliable Distributed Systems: Building High-Assurance Applications and Cloud-Hosted Services.

 Older work.
 I've really worked in Cloud Computing for most of my career, although it obviously wasn't called cloud computing in the early days.
 As a result, our papers in this area date back to 1985.
 Some examples of mission-critical systems on which my software was used in the past include the New York Stock Exchange and Swiss Exchange, the French Air Traffic Control system, the AEGIS warship and a wide range of applications in settings like factory process control and telephony.
 In fact, every stock quote or trade on the NYSE from 1995 until early 2006 was reported to the overhead trading consoles through software I personally implemented - a cool (but also scary) image, for me at least!
 During the ten years this system was running, many computers crashed during the trading day, and many network problems have occurred - but the design we developed and implemented has managed to reconfigure itself automatically and kept the overall system up, without exception.
 They didn't have a single trading disruption during the entire period.
 As far as I know, the other organizations listed above have similar stories to report.